Ready-to-Drink Shakes

 • Chocolate (no caffeine): the second-original.
 Fine but not coffee-related.

-• Cookies and Cream / Peaches and Cream / Strawberries and Cream (no caffeine): dessert-leaning.
-I have not tried these.
+• Cookies and Cream / Peaches and Cream / Strawberries and Cream (no caffeine): dessert-leaning, and outside the scope of this coffee-focused review.

 Only the Cafe Latte and Caramel have the 120 mg caffeine.
 The others are zero-caffeine shakes.

 • Morning iced-coffee replacement: drink chilled straight from the bottle.
-The use case I bought them for.
+The most common use case.

 • Post-lift recovery shake: 30g protein hits the leucine threshold for muscle protein synthesis and the 120 mg of caffeine doubles as a workout finisher.